ddev/ddev/docs/content/users/usage/architecture.md

     mv ~/.ddev ${XDG_CONFIG_HOME}/ddev
     ```

-    Otherwise, on Linux/WSL2 only, the default `$HOME/.config/ddev` can be used when you move the config:
+    Otherwise, on Linux/WSL2 only, the default `$HOME/.config/ddev` can be used when `~/.config/ddev` exists and `~/.ddev` does not exist.
+You can move the config with:

     ```bash
     mv ~/.ddev ~/.config/ddev
     ```

-    Note that the custom global config directory `ddev` (if it exists) takes precedence over the `~/.ddev` directory.

 `global_config.yaml`
 : This YAML file defines your global configuration, which consists of various [config settings](../configuration/config.md).